 In service to customers, VMware has introduced a bevy of new capabilities over the years.
 But in our survey, nearly half of respondents say they are not fully utilizing the available features of their VMware deployments.
 This finding could be a consequence of the training and attrition issue already discussed.
 It may suggest the complexity of the product exceeds the needs of customers.
 Or it could mean simply that the capabilities added do not ultimately help customers achieve the outcomes they seek—like reducing downtime and simplifying management costs.
 Scale Computing was just named as a 2021 Customers’ Choice in the Voice of the Customer by Gartner Peer Insights.
 This distinction is earned by peer ratings and reviews of our solutions based on the combination of product capabilities and sales, deployment and support experiences—the average of which exceeded that of VMware.

 Are you ready to eliminate the hidden costs of your VMware deployment?
 Contact us here.
-We would love to talk to you about your experience, and show you how Scale Computing HC3 can simplify your IT infrastructure while saving you time and money.
+We would love to talk to you about your experience, and show you how SC//Platform can simplify your IT infrastructure while saving you time and money.

-Of course, data points and statistics never tell the whole story.
+SC//Of course, data points and statistics never tell the whole story.
 In order to get a more complete picture, it’s just as important to understand the qualitative aspects from people who have walked this road themselves.
-What follows are just a few verified testimonials from TrustRadius that capture the voice of real-world customers who made the switch and show how Scale HC3 has helped them alleviate complexity, reduce their costs, and free up valuable IT resources.
+What follows are just a few verified testimonials from TrustRadius that capture the voice of real-world customers who made the switch and show how SC//Platform has helped them alleviate complexity, reduce their costs, and free up valuable IT resources.

 “Scale saved me from a VMware upgrade nightmare!
 Please do yourself a HUGE favor - get rid of overly complex VMware in small environments!”

-“HC3 – A Clear Choice for Our City.
-We replaced our entire data center with Scale HC3.
+“SC//Platform – A Clear Choice for Our City.
+We replaced our entire data center with Scale Computing.
 It supports all our locations and departments.
 Our IT staff required zero training.
 We have gained valuable time now that we are no longer supporting a complex VMWare system with fiber switches, and ESX boxes.”

 If IT resources are scarce or lacking (like can't afford a VMware Jockey) buy Scale Computing instead… We project an overall reduction of about 40% in software and hardware and probably close to $100K savings each year for HQ alone."

-“Why we ditched VMware and went to HC3: Our Scale Computing HC3 cluster is used to provide a virtual host farm for the majority of our storage and services across our small college campus.
+“Why we ditched VMware and went to Scale Computing: Our Scale Computing Platform cluster is used to provide a virtual host farm for the majority of our storage and services across our small college campus.
 The interface is leagues above VMware and is very easy to use.”